tinygo-org/tinygo-site/content/microcontrollers/machine/esp32-mini32.md

 func (p Pin) Set(value bool)
 ```

-Set sets the output value of this pin to high (true) or low (false).
+Set the pin to high or low.
+Warning: only use this on an output pin!